lleger/elixir-school/lessons/basics/documentation.md

 ### Installing

-Assuming all is well, and we're seeing the output above suggests that we are ready to set up ExDoc.
-Within our `mix.exs` file add the two required dependencies to get started; `:earmark` and `:ex_doc`.
+Assuming all is well and we're seeing the output above suggests that we are ready to set up ExDoc.
+Within our `mix.exs` file add the two required dependencies to get started: `:earmark` and `:ex_doc`.

 ```elixir
   def deps do